 Yeovil & Petters United

-To give some measure of Halliday’s ability, 20+ players have scored over 200 goals in England’s top division.
+To give some measure of Halliday’s ability, as at 2010 26 players have scored 200 or more goals in England’s top division.
 Halliday is in that list along with such names as Jimmy Greaves, Bill ‘Dixie’ Dean, Alan Shearer, Hughie Gallacher, Ian Rush and Denis Law.

-The list includes 5 Scots (as well as Halliday, Gallacher and Law, there is also Andrew Wilson and David Herd).
-Of the five, Law and Herd played their entire professional club careers outside Scotland.
-Wilson started at Clyde before he moved South to play for The Wednesday (as the Sheffield club were then named).
-This leaves Queen of the South as the only club in Scotland to have had two ex players to have since gone on to score over 200 goals in the top flight of English football – Hughie Gallacher (247 goals place him tenth) and Dave Halliday (211 goals bettered only by 18 others).
-Halliday's 211 English top flight goals took only 257 games - 0.82 goals per game close behind the 0.86 achieved in the top flight by Bill 'Dixie' Dean.
+Of the four Scots in the list, Law and David Herd played their entire professional club careers outside Scotland.
+This leaves Queen of the South as the only club in Scotland to have had two ex-players to have since gone on to score 200 goals in the top flight of English football – Hughie Gallacher (247 goals place him tenth) and Dave Halliday (211 place him 19th).
+Halliday's 211 English top flight goals took only 257 games.
+Of those in that '200 club' of England's top tier, Halliday's 0.82 goals per game is second only the 0.86 strike rate achieved by Bill 'Dixie' Dean.

-Halliday similarly features very well looking at his goal scoring at a global level.
+Halliday similarly features very well looking at his goalscoring at a global level.
 Unsurprisingly with the above info, Gallacher also features prominently.
-As of 2010 in the IFFHS list of the most successful Top Division Goal Scorers of all time, Gallacher is placed 30th in the world with 336 top division goals in Scotland and England from 466 games.
-Halliday is 56th in the world with 303 from 394 top flight games, again in Scotland and England.
-Once more when comparing strike rates between the two greats, it is Halliday who is more prolific (76.9% v 72.1%).
-To put some context on this list by picking out a few other names; 1st is Pelé, 3rd is Ferenc Puskás, 4th is Romario, Gerd Müller is 10th, Gunnar Nordahl is 15th and Jimmy Greaves 16th.
+In the IFFHS list of the most successful top division goalscorers of all time (updated in 2008 from their previous list published in 1996), Gallacher was placed 29th equal in the world with 336 top division goals in Scotland and England from 466 games.
+Halliday was 54th in the world with 303 from 396 top flight games, again in Scotland and England (at least four players have since exceeded Halliday's top flight goal tally including Christiano Ronaldo and Lionel Messi.
+Gallacher similarly would no longer be at 29th equal in an updated list).
+Once more when comparing strike rates between the two greats from Scotland, it is Halliday who is more prolific (76.5% v 72.1%).
+To put some context on that 2008 list by picking out a few other names; 1st is Pelé, 3rd is Ferenc Puskás, 4th is Romário, Gerd Müller is 10th, Gunnar Nordahl is 15th and Jimmy Greaves 16th.
 Further down Johan Cruyff is placed 63rd and 97th is Diego Maradona.

 Dave Halliday is one of only two players to have been outright top scorer in both of the top divisions in Scotland (38 Dundee goals in 1923/34) and England (43 Sunderland goals in 1928/29).
-The only other person to achieve this feat outright is David McLean in 1913 with The Wednesday (they did not change name to Sheffield Wednesday until later) and in 1919 with Rangers.
+The only other person to achieve this feat outright is Halliday's goalscoring Dundee team mate from the 1925 Scottish Cup Final, David McLean.
+McLean top scored in England in 1912/13 with The Wednesday (they did not change name to Sheffield Wednesday until later) and in Scotland in 1918/19 with Rangers.

-Halliday’s impressive goal stats beg the question again, why was Dave Halliday, a genuine all time great of goal scoring not only in the UK but also at world level, never rewarded with a full international cap for Scotland?
-At least part of a clue comes from the IFFHS list of the most successful Top Division Goal Scorers of all time.
+Halliday’s fabulous goal stats demand the question; why was Dave Halliday, a genuine all time great of goalscoring not only in the UK but also at world level, never rewarded with a full international cap for Scotland?
+At least part of a clue comes from that 2008 IFFHS list of the most successful top division goalscorers of all time.
 Halliday was in competition with Gallacher for the international centre forward spot.
-Also further up the IFFHS chart than Halliday is someone even higher than Gallacher, Celtic and Clydebank’s Jimmy McGrory.
-Impressive as McGrory’s scoring prowess is (410 goals in 408 league games), McGrory never proved himself outside of Scotland, something Halliday and indeed Gallacher each did in emphatic fashion with 200+ English top division goals.
 Gallacher was the regular Scotland centre forward and collected 24 goals from 20 full internationals.
-Gallacher’s record is difficult to argue with of 1.2 goals per full Scotland international.

 1928/29 was Halliday’s best season, the one in which he ended up first in England’s top division scoring chart with 43 goals.
 That season in April 1929 Gallacher was injured two weeks before the Scotland v England international.
 The selectors pencilled in Halliday’s name.
-Gallacher though at this point had scored 18 goals in 14 full internationals including eight for his last two caps.
+Gallacher though at this point had scored 18 goals in 14 full internationals including eight from his last two caps.
 Gallacher was ultimately selected despite not being fully fit.
-Scotland won 1-0 with the Alec Cheyne goal direct from a corner kick widely acknowledged as being the birth of the ‘Hampden Roar’.
+Scotland won 1-0 with an 89th minute winner.
+Alec Cheyne scored direct from a corner kick in response to what is widely acknowledged as the birth of the ‘Hampden Roar’.
+England players complained Gallacher impeded their goalkeeper but the goal stood.
+Cheyne for his part made goals direct from corners a minor speciality repeating the feat twice for Aberdeen the following season.

 As Bruce Gilmour from the Scottish Football Hall of Fame tells us:

-Is Dave Halliday the greatest goal scorer never to play for Scotland?
+Is Dave Halliday the greatest goalscorer never to play for Scotland?
 It’s a matter of personal opinion but he would appear to be one of two outstanding candidates.
 The other is Hughie Ferguson, scorer of the winning goal for Cardiff City in the 1927 FA Cup Final playing alongside George McLachlan.
-If arguing Ferguson’s case, going back to the IFFHS list of the world’s highest top division goal scorers, Ferguson is 18th on this list - his 361 goals place him above Halliday and also Gallacher for that matter.
-In Scotland Ferguson topped the league scoring chart three times compared to only once by Halliday.
+If arguing Ferguson’s case, going back to the IFFHS list of the world’s highest top division goalscorers, Ferguson is 18th on that 2008 list - his 361 goals place him above Halliday and also Gallacher for that matter.
+In Scotland Ferguson topped the league scoring chart three times between 1917 and 1921 (punctuated by McLean's top scoring season mentioned above).
+Halliday top scored only once in Scotland but from a lower number of seasons playing there.
 If arguing Halliday’s case, a greater number of his goals were in England, a standard with a greater strength in depth than in Scotland.
-Most of Ferguson’s goals were for Motherwell with well under 100 goals in England’s top league.
-This is compared with the 200+ listed above for Halliday in England’s top tier that includes the 1928/29 title of the division’s highest scorer, a feat Ferguson never achieved in England.
+284 of Ferguson’s league goals were for Motherwell with only 77 goals in England’s top league.
+This is compared with the 211 listed above for Halliday in England’s top tier that includes the 1928/29 title of the division’s highest scorer, a feat Ferguson never achieved in England.
+Ferguson was five years older than Halliday but encountered a similar set of circumstances internationally.
+Post World War 1 in February 1920 Scotland resumed in international football.
+The man selected held his place by averaging better than a goal per game.
+Andy Wilson of Dunfermline and Middlesbrough had a run of 12 straight full internationals scoring 13 times.
+This is a great testament to Wilson who played with a glove over a hand shattered by a bullet during the war.
+After Wilson's last international in April 1923, Ferguson then missed out like Halliday did primarily due to Gallacher's international success.

-Dave Halliday hung up his boots and returned to his native Scotland in December 1937 to become manager of Aberdeen.
+Dave Halliday was appointed Aberdeen Manager in December 1937.
+He took up the post after Yeovil's FA Cup third round defeat on 8 January 1938 to Manchester United.
 Halliday replaced Pat Travers who had moved to Clyde.
 In April 1938 Halliday signed George Hamilton from his ex club Queen of the South.
 This would be as shrewd a signing as Halliday would ever make as Hamilton would show himself as a player of genuine class.

 Halliday returned to the Scottish Cup final in 1953 with a series of ties that went to replays.
 Motherwell drew 5-5 at Pittodrie before being blitzed 6-1 at Fir Park.
-Next was an excellent win against the still excellent Hibs side of the era (1-1 away, 2-0 at home).
-Third Lanark were knocked out in the semis in another replay before the Dons lost 1-0 to Rangers in a replay in the final.
+Next was a fine result against the still excellent Hibs side of the era (1-1 away, 2-0 at home).
+Third Lanark were knocked out in the semis in another replay before the Dons lost 1-0 to a Billy Simpson Rangers goal in a final replay.
+In the first game Harry Yorkston equalised late on for the Dons after John Prentice had opened the scoring for Rangers.

 Halliday went to the Scottish Cup final again the season after.
 A second round trip to Duns produced an avalanche win (8-0).
 Next were two wins against Edinburgh opposition; 3-1 away to Hibs and 3-0 at home to Hearts.
 The win against the Jambos was witnessed by Aberdeen’s record home crowd, 45 061.
 The semi final draw brought a game against Rangers at Hampden.
 Halliday returned North with a stunning 6-0 win against the Ibrox club in the bag.
 The final brought the opportunity of a Glasgow double to match the Edinburgh double from earlier in the cup run. it was not to be as Sean Fallon hit the winner for Celtic to take the league and cup double with a 2-1 win.

 1955 brought ambitions of a league and cup double for Halliday himself.
-Rangers were beaten for the second Scottish Cup season running.
-Next, Hearts were vanquished in the quarter final.
+Rangers were beaten in Scottish Cup for the second season running (this time 2-1 in the last 16 at Pittodrie).
+Next, Hearts were vanquished 2-0 at home in a replay in the quarter final.
 Aberdeen were 2-1 up in the semi final against Clyde.
 Scotland left winger Tommy Ring then scored his second of the game to equalise in the 89th minute.
 Clyde were then victorious in a 1-0 replay win, just as they were against Celtic in the final (in the replay against Celtic, Ring was again the scorer).
-Another victim of the semi was Willie Wilson, the goalkeeper from Dumfries who had been unable to win a regular game at Queens ahead of Roy Henderson; Wilson broke a finger in the semi meaning he missed the final.
+Another victim of the semi was Clyde's Willie Wilson, the goalkeeper from Dumfries who had been unable to win a regular game at Queens ahead of Roy Henderson; Wilson broke a finger in the semi meaning he missed the final.
 In charge of the semi was triple World Cup referee, Bobby Davidson, father of future Queens goalkeeper, Alan Davidson.

 In Dave Halliday’s span in charge of the Dons he was the club’s most successful manager before the arrival of Alex Ferguson.
 Only Halliday and Ferguson have managed Aberdeen to be Scottish champions.